Bhagavad Gita (Philosophy of Yoga) V-24. Yogi one with Brahman

 “Sri Krishna: He who finds happiness only within himself, who rests only within himself, whose light is only internal, that yogi, having become one with nature, attains unity with, Brahman” Bhagavad Gita 5.24.

 That is to say, the Yogi only finds happiness (Ananda) in Atman, within himself.
 Only within him does he achieve peace.
-Only then can you feel “one with nature.”
+Only then does the seeker realize their deep unity with all existence.
 This verse shows us the path to liberation: The union of the Atman with the Absolute

 In chapter 6- The Yoga of Meditation, Sri Krishna said to Arjuna: